splorp/newtontalk-faq/newtontalk-faq.md

 Off-topic posts and threads are generally tolerated if they were spawned from an on-topic thread.
 This is a different policy from many other mailing lists which have established separate lists for off-topic subjects, but here at NewtonTalk we maintain a more casual atmosphere.

-However, threads which stray into heated topics such as politics, personal beliefs, morality, PC vs. Mac discussions, and the like should not exist on the list.
+However, threads which stray into heated topics such as politics, religion, personal beliefs, morality, computer operating systems, and the like should not take place on the list.
 Please take these topics to a more appropriate forum (like Usenet or your local tavern).

 Please tag any off-topic posts with an [OT] prefix in the subject line.
 This makes it easier for other list members who may not want to read these post to filter them out.

 ### Polls & Surveys

-Please do not post polls or survey questions to the list.
+Do **not** post polls or survey questions to the list.
 If you have an idea for an interesting topic involving a poll or survey, please contact:

 [newtontalk-admins@newtontalk.net](mailto:newtontalk-admins@newtontalk.net)